 And carry you away, Remember your first days: You had to learn The strength in gales, The long work carved from the long sky in rain.
 Remember the storm season when your mind Grasped the words for how We kept tight the new ice knives, and how we turned Their shavings out.
 We held such words that the whole clan is bound.
 Cut from your brain, cut with sharpened ice The hours you wept for home Or threatened to call lightning down from space.
 If you must go, Teach Earth truly the two worlds are close.
 September 2007

-Who'd rend our liberty, The ship of state Secures the gate.
+Who tear our liberty, The ship of state Secures the gate.
 Do you have ID?
 Freedom is biometric.
 Americans stand tall With iris tints And fingerprints And DNA for all.
 Cameras, cameras everywhere Nor any thought to think.
-It makes a fella Smooth an' mella.
+It makes a fella Smooth an’ mella.
 Hick!
 Anotha drink!
 I know more than her mother About my darling Kimmy.
 With infrared I see her bed And the winsome Kimmy shimmy.
 We map the social network To find the central spider.
 If you call Iran Or Afghanistan, We call you an insider.
 No keyword goes unnoticed.
-You used the words "expire" And "magazine".
+You used the words “expire” And “magazine”.
 What does it mean?
 When do you open fire?
 Our database is Biblical: Sinners change to pillars Of rectitude.
 We must conclude The saintly are the killers.
+(That’s not us, is it?)
 We collate your drivers license With your tax return.
 Discrepancies?
-Wait here, please, And burn, baby, burn.
+Wait here, please, And burn, burn, burn.
 We follow procedure carefully.
-We're honest, never fear.
-Secret warrants Flow in torrents-- Shh!
-You didn't hear!
-If you make us mad, we'll show you The picture of perdition.
+We’re honest, never fear.
+Secret warrants Flow in torrents— Shh!
+You didn’t hear!
+If you make us mad, we’ll show you The picture of perdition.
 A furtive flight Will draw by night An extraordinary rendition.
 From a list of fancied furies Invented by committees, With random rules The ship of fools Defends our tender cities As gallantly as Procrustes And as stupidly as is clever.
-You're in a cell Or off to hell Or safe and sound forever.
+You’re in a cell Or off to hell Or safe and sound forever.
+(Some exceptions may apply.)
 August 2007

 Speak now, or forever hold your gall,